WanTheDev/mcsr-ranked-seed-comparator/README.md

 ## Usage
 Make sure you have Python installed.
+Using the VSCode command line allows you to click links instead of copy/pasting them.
 Download the repo & open the command line inside the folder, then input:
 ```bash
 pip install requests rich